-This project is sequencing the genome of a British Ash Tree from the Cotswolds.
+This project is sequencing, assembling and annotating the genome of a British Ash Tree.
 This will assist scientists in the search for genes that may confer resistance to ash dieback (Chalara fraxinea).

-Scientists at Queen Mary, University of London (QMUL) in Richard Buggs' lab are sequencing the genome of the ash tree species Fraxinus excelsior, funded by an urgency grant awarded by the Natural Environment Research Council in 2013.
+Scientists at Queen Mary, University of London (QMUL) in Richard Buggs' lab are sequencing the genome of the European ash tree (Fraxinus excelsior), funded by an urgency grant awarded by the Natural Environment Research Council in 2013.

 The tree being sequenced is the result of self-pollination by a tree growing in woodland in Oxfordshire.
 The controlled self-pollination of the parent tree was carried out by Dr David Boshier of Oxford University.
 The offspring from this self-pollination are growing at Paradise Wood in Oxfordshire, owned by the Earth Trust, and managed by Jo Clark.
 Tissue was collected from one of these trees in January 2013 and DNA was extracted from it by Jasmin Zohren at QMUL.
 Using flow cytometry, we estimated the 1C genome size of the tree to be 877 Mbp.

 Raw DNA sequence data for the British ash genome were generated by Eurofins, and the data was assembled by Lizzy Sollars and Richard Buggs at QMUL, in collaboration with CLCbio, using open access and proprietary software.
 Assembly and analysis of the genome is being carried out on the QMUL-High Performance Computing MidPlus cluster, and servers at CLCbio.